 Include your keyword—Google often bolds these in the results.

-The tool will generate a few options for you to use or remix to your heart’s content:
+The tool will generate thousands of options for you to use or remix to your heart’s content.

 5. Set SEO-friendly URLs